scottgallant/xaprb-src/content/blog/2014/01/18/how-to-tune-guitar.md

 impossible to tune anything perfectly and b) an instrument that's tuned skillfully by ear sounds glorious, whereas an instrument tuned digitally can sound lifeless.

+(In many cases it's really convenient to use a digital tuner to bring things pretty close, then go through one of the sequences explained above to cross-check.
+This can save a lot of time when an instrument is very out-of-tune and shifts a lot during tuning, in which case it'll be out again when you're done.
+If you need to make multiple passes to bring things close to tune, digital tuners are great time savers.)

 #### Harmonics, Overtones, and Partials